-The Farm Credit Administration has the authority to require a Bank to divest any investment at any time for failure to comply with its regulation.
-As of December 31, 2017, the Farm Credit Administration has not required disposition of any of these securities.
+The Farm Credit Administration has the authority to require a Bank to divest any investment at any time for failure to comply with its regulation or for safety and soundness reasons.
+As of December 31, 2018, the Farm Credit Administration has not required disposition of any of these securities.
 Bank managements do not believe that events will occur that would require them to dispose of any of these securities.
+The following tables set forth ineligible securities (carried at fair value) by credit rating, which represented 0.4% and 0.8% of Federal funds and available-for-sale investments at December 31, 2018 and 2017.